 At the ripe old age of 8 1/2 years that summer, I was allowed to go picking strawberries and earned some pocket money from my endeavours.
 An ad running on RTE for Clerys Department store featured a wrist watch for 11s 6d and I set my sights on it.
 My strawberry money came to about 8s and my father stumped up the rest to enable me achieve my target.
 I was proud as punch parading my new possession on my wrist for the next few years.

-My father was a fan of hurling and I was brought along to the occasional big match involving our Wexford heroes in Purple and Gold.
+My father Simon was a fan of hurling and I was brought along to the occasional big match involving our Wexford heroes in Purple and Gold.
 Greyhounds were the great sporting love of his life and in 1963, one of his bitches, Cross Mistress, won several trophies at the local Enniscorthy track and set a Track Record which was never beaten in the lifetime of that particular track surface.
 He had many great successes as an owner but this one was special as he had put her in the ownership of my younger brother Dermot, who was 4 years old.
 His greyhound gene passed to my brother Johnny, who was born in early November 1963 and today operates as a trainer from our homeplace.

 However, 1963 will always stand out in my memory for the Irish visit of President Kennedy, especially to Wexford, and his shocking demise at the hands of an assassin.
 My father brought my mother, myself, my brother Pete and our cousin Paddy to Wexford Park to witness the arrival of JFK to his ancestral county.
 In an overflowing GAA pitch, 4 massive green helicopters circled overhead, creating a terrible din, before landing on the middle of the pitch.
 The President and his large entourage were transferred into a waiting cortege of official US cars.
 The excitement of the occasion was fabulous and even though our vantage point was well removed from the actual main focal point, it felt as good as actually meeting the great man.
 Our TV showed lots of footage of the monumental visit to various centres around Ireland but having seen the man himself in the distance, Wexford Park was it for me.

 As a family, our new TV provided a focal point in the evening time.
 We would sit huddled near the open fire watching our favourite programmes before bedtime beckoned.
 One particular Friday evening in late November 1963, at the age of 8 3/4 years, has stuck in my memory.
 The face of Charles Mitchell, our regular newsreader, broke onto our screens, well before the normal news slot, under the banner of a news flash.
 The words he uttered sent us into shock and it seemed like our world as we knew it had ended – President John Fitzgerald Kennedy had been shot in Dallas, Texas and was feared dead.
-The great Catholic US Predident of Irish descent who had captured the heart of every Irish man and woman was no more.
-I’m sure I didn’t sleep too well that night and probably Nikita Krushchev, the great ogre in the Kremlin, wasn’t flavour of the month, mostly because of the Cuban missile crisis of a year earlier.
+The great Catholic US President of Irish descent who had captured the heart of every Irish man and woman was no more.
+I’m sure I didn’t sleep too well that night and probably Nikita Krushchev, our great ogre in the Kremlin, wasn’t flavour of the month, mostly because of the Cuban missile crisis of a year earlier.

 1963 has lots of memories for me but the visit of JFK and his assassination dominate.
 People of my generation around the world still define the moment they heard of Kennedy’s demise by what they were doing at that time, 50 years later.
 It is a small coincidence that 50 years later, the 22nd of November 2013 also falls on a Friday.